 That is to say, the price of development of strictly AI related features and projects varies a lot depending on your approach to the whole thing.
 Each approach has a different ratios of cost/time/failure probability.

 Planning a project?
 Get an Estimate of your BI or AI project within 1 business day for free.
-Delivered straight to your inbox AI project pricing.
+Delivered straight to your inbox cost of AI project.